alexduartehc/DL-Specialization-DLAI-Solutions/README.md

 ## How to Navigate

-- Each course is devided in separate weeks
+- Each course is devided in separate modules
 - Start each course in **Week1** and move chronologically.
 - Each week has a "Theoretical" and "Practical" folders with the respective solutions
 - Compare your approach to these solutions **after** attempting the tasks yourself.